KeepSafe/dexcount-gradle-plugin/README.md

 [More about integration in Team City doc][1]

+## Note on Instant Run

+Instant Run is a new feature in Android Studio 2.0, which performs fast partial compilations of your app and deploys them in an incremental fashion.  `dexcount-gradle-plugin` will work with these builds, but with an important caveat.
+If your app normally uses Proguard, *Instant Run method counts will be inaccurate*.
+Instant Run sidesteps Proguard, and so the reported totals will in fact be greater than what normally goes in to your APK.
+This is inherent to the implementation of Instant Run.

 ## Snapshot Builds

 We host snapshots in the Sonatype OSS repo.
 They are updated on each commit.
 As snapshots, they are inherently unstable - use at your own risk!
 To use them, add the Sonatype Snapshot repo to your repositories: